Connor-Grehlinger/UrSchedulerWebApp/README.md

 ## Spring Boot
-We are using [Spring Boot](https://projects.spring.io/spring-boot/) framework for this application, which is built by [Maven](https://maven.apache.org/).
-When using Maven, it is easy to manage dependencies for Java Project.
-There are totally three dependencies we are using right now:
+We are using the [Spring Boot](https://projects.spring.io/spring-boot/) framework for this application, which is built by [Maven](https://maven.apache.org/).
+When using Maven, it is easy to manage dependencies for any Java Project.
+There are three dependencies used by the UrScheduler web application:
 - Web
 Full-stack web development with Tomcat and Spring MVC